grazielegs/graziele_silva_qa/README.md

 Hi **Ormuco Team**, I am **Graziele** and nice to meet you!

 ## Where the test is located
-The test could be found on
+The test could be found in:

 ``
 graziele_silva_qa/cypress/integration/e2e/ormuco-test.js